mrjonny2/MacBook-Pro-Windows-Keyboard-Maps/README.md

 # MacBook Pro Windows Keyboard Maps
-The following contains files to map all the keys in windows correctly for MacBook Pros
+The following contains files to map all the keys in windows correctly for MacBook Pros Maps were created with Microsoft Keyboard Layout Creator

 ## 15" MacBook Pro - British English
 The following map is for the EU layout British English MacBook Pro keyboard